something happens next

 I don’t want to accidentally miss them because I wasn’t paying attention.

-One thought on “Before, during, next
+One response to “Before, during, next”

-Leave a Reply
+Leave a comment